Image

 !FDM 40299 APPLIED PRINCIPLES IN FASHION MERCHANDISING (ELR) 3

-Minor Coursework and General Electives 7
+Minor Requirements and/or General Electives 7

 Credit Hours13